-Of course, there are still craft tea farmers and artisan tea manufactures that create amazing quality tea using traditional methods passed down through the generations.
+Of course, craft tea farmers and artisan tea manufacturers still create excellent quality tea using traditional methods passed down through the generations.

-To get the best flavor and nutrition out of each cup of tea, first choose the best loose leaf tea leaves and then prepare them using the right temperature, water, infusions and time.
+To get the best flavor and nutrition out of each cup of tea, choose the best loose-leaf tea leaves and then prepare them using the right temperature, water, infusions, and time.

-In the next section of this guide, we will cover the various types of tea, both from the Camellia sinensis plant as well as the many herbal varieties.
+In the next section of this guide, we will cover the various types of tea, both from the Camellia sinensis plant and the wide herbal varieties.

-Typically the word "tea" refers to all teas from the plant that is most known for producing green and black tea.
-Depending on the processing method and time of harvest, the following teas all come from the same plant.
+Typically, "tea" refers to all teas from the plant most known for producing green and black tea.
+Depending on the processing method and time of harvest, the following teas come from the same plant.

-There is some confusion about the actual definition of "white tea," but it seems the general consensus is that tea from the camellia sinensis plant that has not been dried or fermented, and gone through little, if any processing is white tea.
+There is some confusion about the actual definition of "white tea," but it seems the consensus is that tea from the camellia sinensis plant that has not been dried or fermented and gone through little, if any, the processing is white tea.

 The word white comes from the silver-white hairs on the unopened buds of the tea plant.
-The final brewed liquid comes as a pale yellow/greenish hue similar to a light green tea.
+The final brewed liquid is a pale yellow/greenish hue similar to a light green tea.

 Yellow tea is the rarest tea from the camellia sinensis family of tea.

 It's also typically expensive, produced only in China, and is rarely exported from the country.
 But hey, at least you know it exists!

 Green tea is the most talked about version of tea, but it's not the most widely consumed tea in the U.S.